-B.1.1.1.3 Transaction Approval & Underwriting Approval Committees latter committee approves the transactions however it doesn't have the authority to bind the Company and the risk must be approved by the Board of Directors of AILSA.
+B.1.1.1.3 Transaction Approval & Underwriting Approval Committees

+The key purpose of the Committees is to approve or deny a transaction referred by individual underwriters.
+Business written by AILSA follows the AmTrust Unique Risks Underwriting review process with the use of the Transaction Approval Committee as well as the Underwriting Approval Committee.
+The latter committee approves the transactions however it doesn't have the authority to bind the Company and the risk must be approved by the Board of Directors of AILSA.
 A full underwriting file must be properly reviewed by the AILSA Boards, approving the transaction and properly documented such approval.